havu73/hackathonBio/README.md

  * **E.coli: 325 bacterial hosts and 96 phages**

 * For PhagesDB, we retrieved phage-host pairs and phage genome sequences from their [web platform](https://phagesdb.org/) and separately retrieved bacterial genome sequences from RefSeq using a taxonomy search.
-Ultimately, we have interactions between **XXX unique phages and XXX bacterial species.**
+Ultimately, we have interactions between **4766 unique phages and 74 bacterial hosts.**
 * For PhageScope, we retrieved phage-host pairs and phage genome sequences from their [web platform](https://phagescope.deepomics.org/database).
 We filtered phages to the subset of these with complete genome sequences and lylic lifestyle.
 The bacterial host data specified only the host taxonomy name, so we filtered the data to include only hosts with full species-level taxonomy known (the most specific level of host information available in this database).
 We also separately retrieved bacterial genome sequences from RefSeq using a taxonomy search and picked the genome sequence of the best quality if multiple genomes were available.
 Ultimately, we have interactions between **4434 unique phages and 180 bacterial host species.**

 # 5. Modeling and Prediction